-Modifications to Child Custody Attorneys in Lee’s Summit, MO
+Modifications to Child Custody – Attorney Assistance in Lee’s Summit, MO

 Content Reviewed by Kristin Siegel, JD | Attorney at Law

-Sometimes, after a judgment is entered, your circumstances have changed and the judgment is no longer practical or in the best interest of your child.
+Sometimes, after a judgment is entered, circumstances may change, and the judgment is no longer practical or in the best interest of your child.
 If this is the case, a motion to modify may be required.
-Child support and child custody and/or parenting time may be modified so that the terms of the new judgment are in the best interest of the child.
+Child support and child custody may be modified so that the terms of the new judgment are in the best interest of the child.
 In certain cases, spousal support may also be modified.
-When there has been a substantial and continuing change in circumstances, you may return to court to obtain relief under a modified judgment.
-If you feel that the terms of your divorce decree or paternity judgment need to be modified, contact one of our attorneys in Lees Summit to discuss your options.

-In Missouri you are strongly advised to consult a lawyer when considering modifying any child custody arrangement.
 A re-arrangement of custody often results in changes to a parenting plan, and quite frequently child support as well.
 Only an official filing (motion to modify child custody) and judgement is legally binding in the state of Missouri.
 Any other arrangements will not satisfy the legal requirements for a modification.
-When agreed upon (known as a stipulation) changes to child custody can often be settled without a hearing, but most changes require some form of court oversight.
+Agreed upon (known as a stipulation) changes to child custody can often be settled without a hearing, but most changes require some form of court oversight.
 When a modification is contested or disputed, a contested hearing is required per Missouri law.
-A lawyer is highly suggested at this point as a court hearing will take place requiring a burden of proof from the requesting parent.
+A child custody lawyer is highly suggested at this point as a court hearing will take place requiring a burden of proof from the requesting parent.
 In addition, a responding parent will be allowed to introduce evidence during a dispute.
-An attorney will help you understand the process, time frame and legal requirements per Missouri law.

 Reasons for Modifications

-Our child custody modification attorneys have assisted many clients with custody changes in Missouri including Cass County, Clay County, Jackson County, Johnson County, Lafayette County, Platte County, and Other Surrounding Counties.
-Each child custody case varies in complexity and our child custody attorneys are equipped in handling interstate child custody changes and other complex modification situations that arise.
-Let our Lees Summit Missouri Custody Attorneys at Leonard Rodarte Siegel work for you.
-Contact us at 816-836-9950 or contact us online.
+At our child custody law firm in Lee’s Summit, our child custody attorneys have over 30 years of experience in modification of custody matters and have assisted many clients with custody changes throughout the Kansas City metro area.
+Each child custody case varies in complexity, and our child custody attorneys are equipped in handling interstate child custody changes and other complex modification situations that arise.
+Let our child custody lawyers at Leonard Rodarte Siegel LLC work for you.
+To schedule a consultation, contact us today.